 • Sangiovese Piccolo – Common in Chianti and Romagna, offering more approachable expressions, ideal for earlier drinking or short-term holds.

-Key blending grapes like Canaiolo, Colorino, and Mammolo are occasionally added to soften Sangiovese’s sharp edges or enhance aromatics, though single-varietal expressions are prized in DOCG wines like Brunello.
+Key blending grapes like Canaiolo, Colorino, and Mammolo are occasionally added to soften Sangiovese’s sharper edges or enhance aromatics.
+That said, single-varietal expressions are what the market prizes most, especially in DOCG wines like Brunello.

-Sangiovese is at the core of several Italian wine denominations, each with varying rules on aging, composition, and classification:
+Sangiovese sits at the core of several Italian wine denominations, each with its own rules on aging, composition, and classification.
+Where a wine falls within that framework tells you a lot about its collectibility.

 • DOCG (Denominazione di Origine Controllata e Garantita) – e.g., Brunello di Montalcino, Chianti Classico, Vino Nobile di Montepulciano.